VitalyOlegovic/almambet/README.md

-# Almambet - Email Reader and Web Interface
+# Almambet - Email Reader

-A Rust application that provides both command-line and web interface for reading emails from an IMAP server.
+A secure and efficient email reader application built with Rust, featuring IMAP support and a web interface.

 ## About the Name